Hosting FAQ

 What do I receive for hosting an international student?

-You will receive a monthly honorarium, homestay orientation session once per year, a detailed homestay manual and the on-going support of the Comox Valley International Student Program homestay staff.
+You will receive a monthly honorarium, a homestay orientation session once per year, and the on-going support of the Comox Valley International Student Program homestay staff.

 How do I obtain a driver’s abstract?